Massage Oil: Discovering the Benefits of Cannabis Infusion

 This is slightly masculine or unisex, making a great “evening chill” oil for deeper, nurturing self-care.

-To 99g of the Meadowfoam, Rice Bran and Marula blend, add;
+To 99g of the Meadowfoam, Rice Bran and Marula blend, add:

 Sensual Glow Aphrodisiac